“In the reverse transcriptase PCR, cDNA is constructed from the RNA using a reverse transcriptase enzyme to study gene expression.”

 Reverse transcriptase enzyme:

-The enzyme is RNA dependent-DNA polymerase or RNA directed DNA-polymerase present into the retroviruses.
-The retrovirus contains only three genes, ‘gag‘, ‘pol‘ and ‘env‘.
-The entire process of retroviral replication called reverse transcription.
+The enzyme is a type of RNA dependent-DNA polymerase or RNA directed DNA-polymerase.
+The retrovirus has only three genes, ‘gag‘, ‘pol‘, and ‘env‘ that forms polymerase, envelope, and other proteins of retrovirus thus the entire mechanism is known as reverse transcription.

 - One-step RT-PCR